Robeeen/dns-lookup-laravel/README.md

-First: How to add a new field in Registration form
+How to create an additional field in laravel 11 Registration form:

 Add a new dropdown field in Registration form